 • any other record listed in the appendix of a final report.

-Before any disclosure we seek to ask the coroner to consider the public interest in such disclosure, the purpose of the inquest and the serious and direct knock-on effect this may have on how we work with NHS trusts and other health organisations and their willingness to cooperate with us.
+As part of any disclosure, we ask HM Coroner to consider the public interest in such disclosure, the purpose of the inquest and the serious and direct knock-on effect this may have on how we work with NHS trusts and other health organisations and their willingness to cooperate with us.
+This is explained within our Position Statement regarding cooperation with, and disclosure to, HM Coroners.

-If the coroner, having had due regard to MNSI representations, still requires disclosure, we will comply with the legal requirement.
+If HM Coroner, having had due regard to MNSI representations, still requires disclosure, we will comply.

 Attendance at an inquest

-Any MNSI employee called to give evidence at a coroner’s inquest will assist the court by substantiating the factual findings of our safety investigation.
+Any MNSI employee called to give evidence at an inquest will assist the court by substantiating the factual findings of our safety investigation.

-They may assist the court to provide an explanation of the material included in the MNSI report and a personal statement of the role they played.
-We ask that the coroner specify in advance the date and allocation of the inquest and any specific areas in the report they intend to explore, to ensure the correct individual attends.
+They may assist the court to provide an explanation of the material included in our report and a personal statement outlining the role they played.
+We ask that HM Coroner specify in advance the date and allocation of the inquest and any specific areas in the report they intend to explore, to ensure the correct individual attends.

 How to submit a disclosure request

-All coroner disclosure requests should be submitted to IG@mnsi.org.uk
+All disclosure requests from HM Coroner should be submitted to IG@mnsi.org.uk quoting the MNSI reference number wherever possible.